martinfrances107/twentyEight/README.md

 # TwentyEight

-Manupulating the DOM via rust, has proformance issues.
+Manupulating the DOM via rust, has preformance issues.

-This is a just a performance testbed.
+This is a just a testbed.
 A simple game where I explore the performance differences between code snippets built to change the DOM at speed.